-Young disabled children may need extra care when toileting due to diarrhoea or catheterisation and although most children are toilet trained by the age of three, this process is often prolonged or unsuccessful for disabled children.
+Young disabled children may need extra care when toileting due to bladder and/or bowel incontinence, stoma care, catheterisation or poor skin.
+Although most children are toilet trained by the age of three, this process is often prolonged or unsuccessful for disabled children.